harveymmaunders/api/client-samples/java/rest/README.md

 ## Using this template
 The first step is to create the DER encoded file and configure the properties file, as described below.

 This template provides two methods for making API calls: an OkHttp request and a Retrofit2 request.
-The okHttp method is shown in a singular function with sequential instructions, whereas the retrofit code has been wrapped in the `MsRetrofitWrapper` class.
+The OkHttp method is shown in a singular function with sequential instructions, whereas the Retrofit code has been wrapped in the `MsRetrofitWrapper` class.
 Using Retrofit2 requires more code changes, so it is recommended to check your authentication is working and initially call the API with the OkHttp request.

 To configure this application for a different API, the following changes need to be made (there are further details on Retrofit2 below):